solana-foundation/solana-improvement-documents/proposals/XXXX-deprecate-rent-exemption-threshold.md

 This feature is backwards compatible.
-It does not change the absolute value required for an account to be rent exempt and the current way of calculating the threshold will continue evaluate to the same value.
+It does not change the absolute value required for an account to be rent exempt and the current way of calculating the threshold will continue to evaluate to the same value.
 Any deployed program will be unaffected.